Serving all people by providing personalized health and wellness through exemplary care, education and research.

 After the surgery, you will be taken to a recovery room.
-Here, you’ll wake up from the anesthesia.
+There, you’ll wake up from the anesthesia.
 You may feel sleepy.
 You may have an upset stomach (nausea).
 If a breathing tube was used, your throat may be sore at first.
 When you are ready, you will be taken to your hospital room.
 While in the hospital:

 You will be given medicines to manage your pain.
 Let your provider know if your pain is not going away.

-You’ll first receive IV fluids.
+You’ll first get IV fluids.
 In a day or so, you’ll start on a liquid diet.
 You’ll then slowly return to a normal diet.

 You’ll be taught ways to cough and breathe that can keep your lungs clear and prevent pneumonia.

-The Foley catheter may be removed while you’re in the hospital.
+The healthcare team may remove the Foley catheter while you’re in the hospital.
 If not, you’ll be taught how to care for it at home.

 Take all medicines as directed.

 Follow your provider’s guidelines for showering.
-Avoid swimming, bathing, using a hot tub, and other activities that cover the incision with water until your provider says it’s OK.
+Don't swim, bathe, use a hot tub, or do other activities that cover the incision with water until your provider says it’s OK.

-Avoid driving until your provider says it’s OK.
-Do not drive if you’re taking medicines that make you drowsy or sleepy.
+Don't drive until your provider says it’s OK.
+Don't drive if you’re taking medicines that make you drowsy or sleepy.

 Walk at least a few times a day.
 Increase your pace and distance, as you feel able.

 Drink plenty of water.
 This helps prevent urine odor and dehydration.
 Follow any special diet instructions from your provider.

 Chest pain or trouble breathing (call 911)